 Many hotels offer free digital access to newspapers during your stay.
-(Good example: Modus Hotels offer Philadelphia guests access to both the New York Times and the Financial Times of London.)
-Other hotels across the USA offer print copies of local newspapers, and/or maybe the Wall Street Journal, or USA Today.
+Other hotels across the USA offer print copies of local newspapers and/or national newspapers, maybe USA Today.

 Don’t take any of this for granted.

 Let your hotels know you value free/easy access to newspapers.

 In particular, let hotels know you value local newspapers.
 Speak up for local journalism while it’s still here.

 Local journalism matters – everywhere.

 The quote of the week comes from Chicago Police Superintendent Eddie T. Johnson [speaking at the Chicago Police news conference on the arrest of Jussie Smollett]:

 “I just wish that the families of gun violence in this city got this much attention, because that’s who really deserves the amount of attention that we’re giving to this particular incident.”